Understanding Your Credit Score

 Traditional lenders are strict on their minimum credit score.
 Most require between a 620-680 credit score to do a cash-out refinance or a HELOC.

-How EasyKnock Compares
+How a Sale-Leaseback Program Compares

 Sometimes having a great credit score just isn’t an option for the time being.
 It’s incredibly common that people’s financial situations or credit scores will reach a time where it is less than ideal, for one reason or another.
 Maybe you’ve accumulated too much debt that you’re struggling to pay off.
 Maybe you have recently lost your source of income and have had to rely on credit to stay afloat.
 There are many normal and understandable reasons why someone’s credit score may be far from perfect.
-At EasyKnock, we take the time to understand, empathize, and work through those circumstances with you.